If I Stop Drinking Will My ED Go Away: Alcoholism and ED

 Does smoking affect sperm?

-Studies suggest smoking may cause higher sperm motility, total sperm count, and lower semen volume in fertile men.
+Studies suggest smoking may cause higher sperm motility, reduce sperm count, and lower semen volume in fertile men.
 These effects of smoking may be more prevalent in heavy smokers.

 Citations: Cheap Medicine Shop only refers to credible, authoritative sources for our content.
 If you’re curious about how we ensure the integrity of our content, we encourage you to read our Content Information Policy.